 It might make your excess higher, too.

 But these things can be hard to predict, because pricing in insurance gets pretty complicated.
-Your new car might be less powerful and older, which would make it cheaper, but the lack of safety features might mean it’s more expensive to insure.
+Your new car might be less powerful, which would make it cheaper, but the lack of safety features might mean it’s more expensive to insure.

 Checking your new car’s insurance group can give you a good idea of whether it will make the price of your car insurance go up.
 (Rule of thumb: higher insurance group means higher premiums.)

 Keep an eye out for modifications, too.
 A lot of insurers (us included) can’t cover modified cars.
 And even seemingly small changes can count as modifications, like changing your car's colour.

 You should also check whether your car's ever been written off, and if it's imported.
 These things can make your car insurance more expensive.
 And sometimes insurers won't cover it at all.

 Luckily, you can check all these things with our free car checker.

 You’ll usually have to pay an admin fee to switch your insurance over to a new car, too.
 Admin fees vary a lot between different insurance companies, but it’s usually between £15 and £30.